Dodgers Fire Ohtanis Long-time Interpreter After Theft Allegation - UrduPoint

 "The team can confirm that interpreter Ippei Mizuhara has been terminated," a Dodgers spokesperson said in an email to AFP.

-The Dodgers are in Seoul for a season-opening series against the San Diego Padres and manager Dave Roberts said Ohtani will play on Thursday evening as planned.
+The Dodgers are in Seoul for a season-opening series against the San Diego Padres and Ohtani played in Thursday's game.

-"Shohei's ready," he said.
-"I know that he's preparing.
-He's in a hitter's meeting right now and he's going to be ready for tonight's game."
+He appeared relaxed and focused, finishing with one hit from five at-bats and one RBI in a 15-11 defeat for the Dodgers.

-Roberts said the possibility of Ohtani missing the game was "not considered".
+Manager Dave Roberts said it was "business as normal" for his team.

 Mizuhara was seen in the dugout during the game talking to Ohtani.